How to Write an Effective Research Proposal for your Masters Dissertation

 Research aims

 Here you’ll outline exactly what you hope to achieve by the end of your project.
-You may also wish to predict what the outcome of your research is will be (though this is likely to change once you get stuck in to writing the dissertation itself!).
+You may also wish to predict what the outcome of your research will be (though this is likely to change once you get stuck in to writing the dissertation itself!).

 Make sure you are realistic about what your research can achieve.
 The scope of your project needs to be narrow enough that you can thoroughly address it within the dissertation word count.
 The purpose of a dissertation proposal, beyond explaining what your aims are, is demonstrating that they are feasible!
 Which brings us onto our next section…